alieron/labyrinth/content/math/cs1231s/proof by induction.md

 & \therefore \text{Claim is true }\forall n, \ n\geq b
 \end{align*}
 $$
+> The main idea of induction: a previous iteration of your proof satisfies a smaller version of your problem
 ### Application
 1PI, generalisation of De Morgan's law
 $$